Fully Bayesian Penalized Regression with a Generalized Bridge Prior: A Multivariate Generalization

 We illustrate the performance of the procedure in a simple example.
 Suppose $n=100$, $p=21$, and $m=10$.
 In each column of $\beta$ we randomly chose 18 of the 20 predictors to be 0, while the remaining two are independently sampled from a $\text{N}(15,3^2)$.
 The covariance matrix $\Sigma$ is generated from $\Sigma = LL^T$, where $L$ is a sparse lower triangular matrix with 95\% of its elements being 0.

 We implemented the MCMC algorithm to estimate the posterior means $E[\beta|y]$ and $E[\Sigma|y]$.
 As shown in Figure~\ref{fig:diff_beta}, the difference between true and estimated coefficients matrix $\beta$ are in $[0,0.5]$.
 Estimation in covariance matrix and precision matrix, as expected, have more small but non-zero cells compared to the truth.
 Results are shown in Figure~\ref{fig:cov} .
 This example, in general shows that our procedure is effective at estimating the the true regression coefficients as well as the covariance and precision matrices.
-We would like to mention that the results here were typical of our other simulations which are not reported here.
+The results here were typical of our other simulations which are not reported here.

 \FloatBarrier